vanniktech/gradle-maven-publish-plugin/docs/central.md

     Configuration caching when uploading releases is currently not possible.
 Supporting it is blocked by [Gradle issue #22779](https://github.com/gradle/gradle/issues/22779).

-It is also possible to permanently enable the automatic releases without having to specify `closeAndReleaseRepository` by adding an extra parameter in the DSL or setting a Gradle property
+It is possible to permanently enable the automatic releases so that regular publishing tasks like `publish` and `publishToMavenCentral` will also always do the release step:

 === "build.gradle"